lodash-archive/grunt-lodash/README.md

       '--minify',
       'source-map'
     ],
-    // With or without the -
+    // with or without the -
-    'shortFlags': [
+    // these are the only tested options,
+    // as the others don't make sense to use here 'shortFlags': [
       'c',
       '-d',